-Figure 8.: 304SS welded specimen; half LPB treated
+Figure 7.: 316LSS welded pipe specimen; half LPB processed

-X-ray diffraction residual stress measurements were made on the 304SS plate to characterize the residual stresses from welding and LPB.
-X-ray diffraction measurements were performed using a $Sin^2\psi$ method, in accordance with SAE J784a [13].
+X-ray diffraction residual stress measurements were made on the specimens to characterize the residual stresses from welding and LPB.
+X-ray diffraction measurements were performed using a $\mathrm{Sin}^2\psi$ method, in accordance with SAE J784a [13].
 X-ray diffraction residual stress measurements were made at the surface and at several depths below the surface on the specimens.
 Material was removed electrolytically for subsurface measurement in order to minimize possible alteration of the subsurface residual stress distribution as a result of material removal.
 The residual stress measurements were corrected for both the penetration of the radiation into the subsurface stress gradient [13] and for stress relaxation caused by layer removal [14-17].
 Measurements were performed as a function of depth and distance across the LPB surface over the weld and into the untreated material.
-Measurements were made parallel to the weld-line.

-Following residual stress measurement the specimens were subjected to 48 hours constant immersion in hot/boiling MgCl2 above 120° C. Specimens were removed from solution and observed following exposure.
+Following residual stress measurement the specimens were subjected to up to 100 hours constant immersion in hot/boiling MgCl2 above 120° C. Specimens were removed from solution and observed following exposure.
 Optical microscopy and fluorescent dye penetrent were used to inspect for, and reveal SCC on the specimens.